URCF/urcf_workshops/_sources/intro_picotte/batch.md

 - `--ntasks-per-node=1` means we are asking to run 1 process per node;
 - `--cpus-per-task=2` means that we only need two CPUs on the node
 - `--mem=1gb` means that we are asking for 1 Gb of RAM;
-- `time=00:30:00` means that we are asking to use the node for half an hour;
+- `--time=00:30:00` means that we are asking to use the node for half an hour;
+- `--mail-type=BEGIN,END,FAIL` means that Slurm will send out email notification when job begins, ends, or fails.
+- `--mail-user=lbn28@drexel.edu` specifies the address where notification emails will be sent.

 A very common question is how much time we should ask for.
 It's a tricky question because there is no way of knowing how much time you will need until you actually try it.
 One rule of